spockbots/city/docs-source/source/design.rst

 #.
 Would the robot perform well with the Python program?

 #.
-What general reasosn are there for and against Python?
+What general reasons are there for and against Python or Mindstorm?

 Previous Mindstorm GUI programs